“Step out of the history that is holding you back.

 Step into the new story you are willing to create.”

-Since 2012, we have been working with young women in prison.
-Through mentoring, outreach, chaplaincy support and innovative and accredited 'myLife' courses we have supported over 450 women.
+Since 2012, we have provided mentoring, outreach, chaplaincy support and innovative and accredited 'myLife' courses to over 500 women.
 Each one vibrant, talented and unique, with a great deal to offer society.

 MENTORING & POSITIVE ROLE MODELS

 A study on Youth justice carried out in 2012 by the Centre for Social Justice found,

 ‘...many young people in custody do not have the stable and positive relationship with adults that are fundamental to successful rehabilitation.
 One-to-one voluntary support, such as mentoring, can help fill these gaps...’

 At Essence, everything we do is based upon building and sustaining positive relationships with the women we work with; whether that be through working with women on a weekly basis through one-to-one myLife courses, or engaging in regular mentoring and pastoral support sessions.

 We want every woman we work with to know that we value them as an individual, and we are committed to supporting them in whatever way we can.

 MyLife consists of 12 innovative education courses based on subjects and themes that young offenders themselves have expressed an interest in.
 For example, Managing Emotions; Relating to Others; Independent Living – Independent Growth; and Money.

 The courses are accredited by OCR, which means the women’s work can be recognised by potential employers upon release.

 MyLife is different to other courses because its values are not only based around promoting the external development of life skills, but it also focuses on the internal growth of character that contributes to lifelong learning and stops offending behaviour.